Probate Q&A Series

 • Eligibility for a small-estate procedure: The estate must fit within North Carolina’s small-estate rules (commonly based on the value and type of personal property and whether a full personal representative is needed).

-• Proper signatures and authority: Required heirs must sign the small-estate affidavit, and any heir with a higher priority to serve may need to sign a renunciation before the Clerk will allow someone else to act.
+• Proper signatures and authority: The required person must sign the small-estate affidavit, and if a full estate administration is sought instead, a person with higher priority to serve may need to renounce before the Clerk will appoint someone else as personal representative.

 • Clerk acceptance and third-party compliance: The Clerk must accept the filing, and banks and the North Carolina Division of Motor Vehicles (DMV) often require specific forms and supporting documents before releasing funds or transferring title.